-• The service provider or designate in the Population Health Branch.
+• the service provider in the Population Health Branch.

-Please note that designated Health Information Management employees will arrange for retrieval of records that are located in inactive storage areas such that the request for access may be processed.
-In preparing the record for access/disclosure, employees must notify their immediate manager who may further consult with the Regional Manager Information Access and Privacy as necessary.
+Please note that designated staff working with the Regional Manager Information Access and Privacy will retrieve records stored in the Regional Records Centre such that the request for access may be processed.
+In preparing the record for access/disclosure, consultation with the manager/leader and Regional Manager Information Access and Privacy will take place as required.